microsoft/qlib/docs/component/data.rst

 Know more about how to run ``Data Handler`` with ``estimator``, please refer to `Estimator <estimator.html#about-data>`_.

-Qlib provides implemented data handler `QLibDataHandlerV1`.
+Qlib provides implemented data handler `QLibDataHandlerClose`.
 The following example shows how to run `QLibDataHandlerV1` as a single module.

 .. note:: Users need to initialize ``Qlib`` with `qlib.init` first, please refer to `initialization <initialization.rst>`_.